 Henan Stewed Noodles

-Wide hand-pulled wheat noodles in lamb broth with mutton, wood ear fungus, dried daylily, and chickpeas — the Hui-Muslim-influenced staple of central China.
+Wide hand-pulled wheat noodles in lamb broth with mutton, wood ear fungus, dried daylily, mung-bean vermicelli, kelp strips and bean-curd-skin strips — the Hui-Muslim-influenced staple of central China.

 A wide bowl of golden lamb broth, the noodles 3cm wide and slippery — they slap your face when you slurp.
-Mutton is in pink-tender slices, the chickpeas have a creamy crunch, the wood ear has snap, the daylily flowers carry a tea-like aroma.
+Mutton is in pink-tender slices, the vermicelli is soaked soft and slippery, the wood ear has snap, the daylily flowers carry a tea-like aroma.
 The cilantro and chili oil at the table tune the bowl to your taste.
 Henan rule: the noodle should be eaten before it absorbs too much broth and goes mushy — about 8 minutes from bowl to last bite.

 The wave-stretching technique isn't showmanship — gravity-and-momentum stretching produces noodles with parallel gluten strands oriented along the length, which gives them their slippery-yet-chewy texture.
 Pre-rolled-then-stretched noodles (without the wave) come out denser and shorter.
 The lamb broth's depth depends on the lamb leg specifically (not shoulder or shank): leg has the right balance of meat-to-bone-to-fat for clear, golden, non-greasy broth.
 Most home cooks fail because they boil too aggressively (which makes broth cloudy) or skip the bone-skimming.